What is the USC Shoah Foundation?

 Is the VHA on the internet?

-The VHA Online is on the public internet and gives access to around 4,000 viewable testimonies.
+On the public internet, desktop computers and mobile devices can search the entire Visual History Archive and view around 4,000 video testimonies.
 The full VHA, containing 55,000 testimonies, is accessible only at subscribing educational and research institutions: locations worldwide.

 I am a USC student (staff/faculty member).
 How can I watch a testimony?